mm-grybel/CS50-Web/Projects/Project 1: Wiki/README.md

 * **Index Page**: The`index.html` lists the names of all pages in the encyclopedia.
 Furthermore, the user can click on any entry name to be taken directly to that entry page.
 * **Search**: The user can type a query into the search box in the sidebar to search for an encyclopedia entry.
     * If the query matches the name of an encyclopedia entry, the user is redirected to that entry’s page.
     * If the query does not match the name of an encyclopedia entry, the user is instead taken to a search results page that displays a list of all encyclopedia entries that have the query as a substring.
-For example, if the search query were `ytho`, then `Python` would appear in the search results.
+So, for example, if the search query were `ytho`, then `Python` would appear in the search results.
     * Clicking on any of the entry names on the search results page takes the user to that entry’s page.
 * **New Page**: Clicking “Create New Page” in the sidebar takes the user to a page where they can create a new encyclopedia entry.
     * Users can enter a title for the page and, in a textarea, can enter the Markdown content for the page.